 - Rep. Kathleen Souza (R-Manchester) is sponsoring HB 1501, a 2014 bill to require licensing for outpatient abortion clinics.
 The House deemed it inexpedient to legislate in March.
-Souza is also sponsoring HB 1502, bill to collect statistics on abortions in New Hampshire, which was sent for interim study.
+Souza is also sponsoring HB 1502, a bill to collect statistics on abortions in New Hampshire, which was sent for interim study.

 - Rep. J.R.
 Hoell (R-Dunbarton) is sponsoring HB 1504, a 2014 bill "providing that life begins at conception."
 The House voted against the bill in March.

 - Rep. Leon Rideout (R-Lancaster) is sponsoring HB 1503, a 2014 bill that expands criminal statutes so that fetuses can be considered the victims of crimes.
 The bill excludes legal abortions and mothers can not be charged under the bill.
 The House approved the bill, with amendment, in March; the amended version increases the legal penalty for the death of an unborn child only when the mother is also killed.
 The Senate tabled the bill in April.

 - Sen. Donna Soucy (D-Manchester) is sponsoring SB 319, a 2014 bill that would create a "buffer zone" around reproductive clinics that protestors cannot enter.
 The bill was passed by the Senate on February 19 and passed by the House in May.
 Gov. Hassan signed it into law on June 10, but the law is now on hold as federal Judge Joseph Laplante waits to hear arguments on its constitutionality following the striking down of a similar law in Massachusetts.
 New Hampshire's attorney general has agreed to not enforce the law in the interim, and both he and the Alliance Defending Freedom, which sued to have the law blocked, are to report any arising developments.
 The House voted to repeal the law in March 2015, but the bill stalled in the Senate.